 top of page

-The mastery of reading skills should foster in each child a love of literature and an appetite for a wide range of reading materials.
-Heritage School strives to develop in students all the skills that contribute to successful reading, such as comprehension, phonetic skills, utilization of contextual clues, critical thinking, etc. We believe that in order to meet each child's individual needs in the area of language arts, we must be prepared to respond with a variety of methods.
-That said, the emphasis at Heritage School is on a literature based, integrated language approach, in which oral and written communication provide an important link with reading.
+The mastery of reading skills fosters in each child a love of literature and an appetite for a wide range of reading materials.
+Heritage School strives to develop all the skills that contribute to effective reading, such as comprehension, phonetic skills, utilization of contextual clues, and critical and analytical thinking, in our students.
+We believe that in order to meet each child's needs, we must be prepared to respond with a variety of methods.
+Our beginning readers engage in daily word work to develop phonological awareness, our younger students continue to develop their understanding of language through word sorts and spelling routines, and our oldest students engage in vocabulary development practices.

-In addition to teaching vital grammar and language skills, creative writing forms an integral part of the language arts curriculum.
-The introduction of high quality literature, both fiction and nonfiction, inspires students to create their own powerful written work.
-Our “writing as process” approach provides individual feedback for each child.
+Daily journal writing and creative writing form an integral part of our curriculum.
+We approach writing as a process and provide individual feedback for each child.
 Adults, both teachers and parent volunteers, give students personal content conferences after they complete revised drafts of their writing.
-Adult writing mentors support students in their efforts to craft articulate, expressive writing, encouraging them to grow as writers while retaining their own authentic voices.
-Every thematic study includes an emphasis on producing a well-written essay sharing what they have learned.
+Adult writing mentors support students in their efforts to craft articulate, expressive writing, encouraging them to grow as writers while retaining their authentic voices.
+Every thematic study includes an emphasis on producing writing pieces sharing what the students have learned.

 bottom of page